LordDashMe/github-contribution-stats/README.md

 ## Ratings

-- Table for the Rating Range, Letter Sign and Color.
+- The table for the Rating Range, Letter Sign and Color.

 | Rating Range | Letter Sign | Color |
 | ---- | ---- | ---- |